 You have the right to cancel your home insurance if you need to, but you may have to pay a fee to do so

 You can cancel a home insurance policy at any time.
-There is a 14-day ‘cooling-off’ period after you first take out a policy, or receive your policy documents, during which you can cancel without being charged – other than perhaps a small amount to cover the days the policy was in force.
+There is a 14-day ‘cooling-off’ period after you first take out a policy, or receive your policy documents, if you cancel during this time there is a charge to cover the costs of setting up your policy and cancelling it.

 After this period, you will usually have to pay an administration fee of between £35 and £50 to cancel your home insurance.